-Periodontitis, AKA gum disease, is caused by a sticky film of bacteria called plaque.
-Plaque is always forming on your teeth but if your teeth aren’t cleaned well, the bacteria in plaque can cause your teeth to become inflamed.
-If left untreated your gums will begin to pull away from your teeth leaving pockets where the bacteria will breed.
-Once this has happened, not only is it extremely difficult if not impossible to remove with regular brushing and flossing, you’re at risk of bone and tooth loss.
-We would recommend scaling and root planing if they diagnoses you with Periodontitis.
+Periodontitis (chronic gum disease) is caused by a sticky film of bacteria called plaque.
+Plaque is always forming on your teeth, but if your teeth aren’t cleaned well, the bacteria in plaque can harden into tartar and cause the gum tissue to become inflamed.
+If left untreated, the gums will begin to pull away from the teeth, leaving deepening pockets where the bacteria can breed.

-When you see us for follow up treatments we will want to check on the healing of your teeth and gums.
-In most cases, patients who had red or swollen gums find that their gums turn pink again, and bleeding from Periodontitis is reduced or completely eliminated.
-If your gums respond well and remain stable, you’ll not need any further treatment.
+When you see us for followup treatments, they will want to check on the healing of your teeth and gums.
+In most cases, patients who had red or swollen gums find that the tenderness and bleeding from periodontitis is reduced or completely eliminated.
+If your gums respond well and remain stable, you won’t need any further treatment.

 To schedule a consultation or to ask any questions about scaling and root planing, give us a call at (847) 426-9430 or send us an email.